 2. Venus

 Venus, the "younger sister" of the Earth, is a little smaller than our planet - its diameter is 12104 kilometers and is the second planet in order from the Sun.
 The geological structure of this planet most probably resembles Earth's.
-The dense layer of clouds made us know little about this planet until the 1960s.
+However, the dense layer of clouds made us know little about this planet until the 1960s.
 It was not until December 1962 that the first measurements on Venus were transmitted to Earth by the Mariner 2 spacecraft.

 Venus Interesting Facts